OpenSourceBrain/OSB_Documentation/contents/Help/Meetings/07_Janelia_Research_Campus_2016.md

 #### Collaborative Development of Data-Driven Models of Neural Systems

-*September 18 - 21, 2016, Janelia Farm Research Campus, Virginia, USA*
+*September 18 - 21, 2016, Janelia Research Campus, Virginia, USA*

 Detailed computational models are critical for elucidating neuronal and network function.
 They enable different levels of description to be linked, a wide range of neurophysiological